svewap/nnrestapi/Documentation/Annotations/Annotations/70_Localize.rst

 Two exemplary cases for enabling / disabling the localization settings:

--   Let's assume, the main focus of your Rest Api is to return a list of news-feed, calendar-events or a list of the latest movies on Netflix.
+-   Let's assume, the main focus of your backend is to return a list of news-feed, calendar-events or a list of the latest movies on Netflix.
 You have most of these lists stored in multiple languages in the database using the standard TYPO3 ways of localizing data.